Detailed Enrolment Instructions

 Students whose study right expires at the end of 2018, but have been granted an extension,

-can enrol electronically in the OILI service for the spring semester during a time period to be specified later (see the text at very beginning of this page).
+can enrol electronically in the OILI service for the spring semester from 19 November, 2018 to 11 January, 2019.
 During this period, other students can change their enrolment status for the spring semester from absent to present in OILI as well (for other times, see previous paragraph).

-Enrolment for the autumn semester can only be changed from present to absent during the enrolment period, and for the spring semester no later than a deadline to be specified later (see the text at very beginning of this page).
+Enrolment for the autumn semester can only be changed from present to absent during the enrolment period, and for the spring semester no later than 11 January, 2019.

 Refund of the Student Union fee can only be applied for before the end of the enrolment period, and for the spring semester no later than a deadline to be specified later (see the text at very beginning of this page).
 The necessary form is available at the Registrar’s Office.
 The application must be submitted in person at the Registrar’s Office and the student must present his/her student card.